odm7341/dispatchDuck/README.md

 The reason why we remove the URL from the hash settings is because if the clearkey ever has to change (many channels rotate theirs regularly), then Dispatcharr won't treat the channel as new.

-***Method 2: Use `-clearkeys` directive to supply a json file or URL containing URL to Clearkey mappings***
+***Method 2: Use `-clearkeys` argument to supply a json file or URL containing URL to Clearkey mappings***

-The `-clearkeys` directive can be supplied with a json formatted file or URL containing URL's which map to clearkeys, and performs this function in the following ways:
+The `-clearkeys` argument can be supplied with a json formatted file or URL containing URL's which map to clearkeys, and performs this function in the following ways:

 - Wildcards are supported.
 Eg. to match a clearkey to a specific URL, you can specify wildcards in the URL string.
 Eg. `https://olsp.live.dash.c4assets.com/*/live/channel(c4)/*.mpd`
 - When a URL is supplied, it will ignore the `-proxy` directive for fetching clearkeys.
 It assumes that a proxy is not required for this request.
 This allows you to create your own clearkeys API that runs locally.